Since its formation in 1971, the Gottstein Trust has awarded more than 110 Fellowships.

 - Industry Need/Value to Industry (include dollar values where appropriate)

 - How this project fits in with your current work activities and how it will assist your career development

 - Estimated Cost (give as much detail as possible)

 - Communication of project results to broader industry

 - Post Fellowship benefits to yourself/Australian Industry

 >>> Apply online

 Applications are called for in July each year, and close on a date specified each year in mid-September.
-2019 Fellowship applications’ close 21st September 2018.
+2019 Fellowship applications’ were extended until the 30th of September 2018.
 Applications received after this date will not be considered.